SimonLi12342/friendly-invention/proposal.md

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.
+   ###### We will use a linked list to hold a patients data.
+We will use a priority queue to hold each patient and priority will be
+   ###### established based off how far the current heart rate is from the mean.

 Name each interface or class and briefly describe its function or purpose.